pauloricardokoch/dns-lab/README.md

 - Test top-level domains;

 # Authoritative domains.
+An authoritative name server is a name server that gives answers in response to questions asked about names in a zone.
+An authoritative-only name server returns answers only to queries about domain names that have been specifically configured by the administrator.

 # DNS server types.
 - Master: get zone data from locally stored files.
 Usually one master server for a zone.
 All changes are made in master servers.
 - Slave: get mirror zone data from master servers through zone transfer.
 They are read only.
 Checks periodically for updates in master servers (as specified in SOA record)